Plumsail/workflow-actions-pack-docs/source/actions/Administration.rst

 Invite External Users
 --------------------------------------------------
-Invite external users to specific group
-More information about external users you can find from the link Manage sharing with external users in Office 365 Small Business
+Invite external users with specified permission on the site More information about external users you can find from the link Manage sharing with external users in Office 365 Small Business

 Input parameters